dev-tips/dev-tips/src/content/css/1-cssplexity-applying-complexity-metrics-to-a-non-programming-language/post.md

 ## CSSplexity & HalCSStead

-In order to simplify all these calculations, I developed two tools called [CSSplexity](https://www.npmjs.com/package/cssplexity) and [HalCSStead](https://www.npmjs.com/package/halcsstead).
-[CSSplexity CLI](https://www.npmjs.com/package/cssplexity-cli) allows you to get started immediately.
-[CSSplexity Visualization](https://github.com/rasshofer/cssplexity-visualization) allows you to create control flow diagrams of CSS selectors as used within this post.
+In order to simplify all these calculations, I developed two tools called (npm: cssplexity) and (npm: halcsstead). (npm: cssplexity-cli) allows you to get started immediately. (npm: cssplexity-visualization) allows you to create control flow diagrams of CSS selectors as used within this post.

 (image: cssplexity.png)